GuestbookSign our guestbook ContactGet in touch with the authors ArchiveAll unixwerk articles since 2003

 This documents contains the most important HMC commands.
 It covers both, the old power4 commands (up to HMC Version 3) and the new power5 style commands (HMC Version 4-6).
 A lot of nice commands still available for version 3 (power4) are removed from newer releases.
 One example of these nice commands is lslpars and it's not available for HMC version 4 and higher.
 The real reason behind it is that IBM wants to force us to use the web based tools wsm and WebSM or the new HMC browser GUI.
 This documents helps you to survive with the HMC commands in case working with the web based tools is not feasible.

-In the examples below we call a whole power4 or power5 frame (aka Managed System) pserver.
+In the examples below we call a whole power frame (aka Managed System) pserver.
 We call an LPAR mylpar.
 If an example output shows more than one LPAR name we enumerate it.
 LPAR Profiles are shown as myprofile.
 You have to replace these names with your object names.

 If you use power6 systems, you need the new HMC version7.
 Although the GUI has changed from wsm to a browser based service, the commandline remains compatible.
-You can just use the power5 examples for power6.
+You can just use the power5 examples for power6, power7, and power8.
+However, additional features have been implemented.with HMC version 7.

 Contents